tiqi-group/pydase/README.md

 `pydase` allows you to easily persist the state of your service by saving it to a file.
 This is especially useful when you want to maintain the service's state across different runs.

-To save the state of your service, pass a `filename` keyword argument to the `__init__` method of the `DataService` base class.
-If the file specified by `filename` does not exist, the service will create this file and store its state in it when the service is shut down.
-If the file already exists, the service will load the state from this file, setting the values of its attributes to the values stored in the file.
+To save the state of your service, pass a `filename` keyword argument to the constructor of the `pydase.Server` class.
+If the file specified by `filename` does not exist, the state manager will create this file and store its state in it when the service is shut down.
+If the file already exists, the state manager will load the state from this file, setting the values of its attributes to the values stored in the file.

 Here's an example: